Former Education Sec. DeVos blasts Biden admin's 'many ties' to 'twisted and warped' critical race theory

 The Biden administration said that its promotion of the radical group, Abolitionist Teaching Network, in the department's back to school guidance was an "error."

-However, DeVos refuted the administration's claim that it was an "error," telling Fox News that DOE's explanation is "absolutely false."
+However, DeVos refuted the administration's claim that it was an "error," telling Fox News that is "absolutely false."

-"Having been there and having endured the [internal DOE] process for many many different documents, I know very well that this was not a mistake, it was intentional."
+"Having been there and having endured the [internal Education Department] process for many many different documents, I know very well that this was not a mistake, it was intentional."

 DeVos added that she urges "parents to continue to have their voices heard and speak up when critical race theory is creeping into schools."

-The former secretary also weighed in on Biden's controversial pick to head DOE's civil rights division, Catherine Lhamon, and the anticipated move of DOE to roll back Title IX regulations protecting due process in campus sexual assault cases, which DeVos enacted in 2020.
+The former secretary also weighed in on Biden's controversial pick to head the Education Department's civil rights division, Catherine Lhamon, and the anticipated move to roll back Title IX regulations protecting due process in campus sexual assault cases, which DeVos enacted in 2020.

 "As far as nominations go, Catherine Lhamon is the worst of the worst," DeVos told Fox News.
 She said the notion Lhamon could continue to push Obama-era policies as head of the civil rights division, including establishing racial quotas, allowing biological males to use female bathrooms, and rolling back due process rights, is a "horrifying idea."